jbanday808/Terraform-Full-Course-Aws/lessons/day06/README.md

   type        = string
 }

-# S3 bucket name used in main.tf (aws_s3_bucket.demo)
+# S3 bucket name used in storage.tf (aws_s3_bucket.main)
 variable "bucket_name" {
-  description = "Name of the S3 bucket to be created by main.tf" type        = string
+  description = "Name of the S3 bucket to be created by storage.tf" type        = string
 }